 How to choose the best washing machine for you

-Before you can pick out the best washing machine for your needs, you'll need to consider these criteria.
-Do you want a front-loading design, or a top-loader?
-Will it work with your existing power and water connections?
-And finally, will it fit in the space you have?
+Before you decide which washing machine is right for you, you need to consider the following.
+Do you want a front-load design, or a top-load?
+Will your existing power and water connections be compatible?
+And lastly, will in fit?

 Top- or front-loader?